 Klaus Ritsche was born in Krefeld in 1956.
 The agricultural economist studied in Bonn and Berlin and then worked for a total of 11 years in development projects of various organisations in Zambia, Cameroon and Rwanda.
 In 1995 he joined Welthungerhilfe, where he worked first as a programme manager and humanitarian aid coordinator and then as commercial manager.
 Since 2018 he has been in early retirement.

-He became aware of the German Doctors within the framework of the work of German NGOs and was elected to the organisation's steering committee in 2020.
+He became aware of the German Doctors within the framework of the work of German NGOs and was elected to the organisation's Supervisory Board in 2020.
 As a member of the Presidium, Klaus Ritsche primarily has supervisory functions for administrative and financial matters and advises the German Doctors on the further professionalization of their work.

 The pediatrician Nathalie Rans was born in Bonn in 1975.
 After studying medicine at the University of Bonn and at the Centre Hospitalier Universitaire in Caen/France, she first completed her training as a specialist in paediatrics and adolescent medicine, then specialised in neonatology.
 Today, the physician works in the interdisciplinary intensive care unit at the Asklepios Children's Hospital Sankt Augustin.

 Nathalie Rans has been working for the German Doctors as an physician since 2010.
 Since her first humanitarian mission in Calcutta, she has been enthusiastic about India and the project there and has so far carried out a total of 8 missions in Calcutta.

 Nathalie Rans has been a member of the German Doctors e.V. since 2018 and was elected to the organization's Supervisory Board in 2020.